metadoc/thankyou/README.md

 The following people & organizations have contributed to the growth of [Metadoc.io](https://metadoc.io), and **we're very thankful for the help!**

+> If you are interested in contributing in some way, please get in touch via **support@metadoc.io**.

 | Contributor | Contributions |
 |:-|:-|
 | [Corey Butler](https://github.com/coreybutler) | Cofounder/Systems Lead) |